 This course is the second quarter of a two-quarter systematic introduction to the foundations of data science, as well as to practical considerations in data analysis.
 A broad background on probability and statistical methodology will be provided.
 More advanced topics on data privacy and ethics, reproducibility in science, data encryption, and basic machine learning will be introduced.
 We will explore these concepts with real-world problems from different domains.

-Instructor(s): A. Nussbaum, D. Nicolae, A. Kube Terms Offered: Autumn Spring Winter
+Instructor(s): D. Biron; B. Trok; A. Nussbaum; A. Kube Terms Offered: Autumn Spring Winter

 Equivalent Course(s): STAT 11900